 9. Victoria, British Columbia

-The capital of British Columbia, Victoria offers a charming British atmosphere.
-Visit the iconic Butchart Gardens, a horticultural masterpiece, or explore the historic architecture of the British Columbia Parliament Buildings.
-Whale watching is a popular activity near Victoria, and the city also boasts a vibrant culinary scene.
+As the capital of British Columbia, Victoria exudes a charming British atmosphere.
+Wander through the iconic Butchart Gardens, a breathtaking horticultural masterpiece.
+Explore the historic architecture of the British Columbia Parliament Buildings and enjoy a traditional afternoon tea.
+Whale watching tours are a popular activity, and the city boasts a thriving culinary scene.

 10. Kootenay National Park, British Columbia

-Kootenay National Park offers diverse landscapes, from hot springs to rugged mountains.
-Highlights include Radium Hot Springs, Marble Canyon, and the Paint Pots.
+Kootenay National Park offers a diverse range of landscapes, from natural hot springs to rugged mountains.
+Relax and rejuvenate in the Radium Hot Springs, marvel at the dramatic Marble Canyon, and discover the colorful Paint Pots, a series of ochre beds.

 11. Glacier National Park, British Columbia